Ptizef/navdata_pi/README.md

 The pugin is compiled as standalone

 ** Windows

 ***    perequisites (Visual studio 2017 only)

-        Be sure you are able to compile OpenCPN including building package Eventually read and follow instructions:
+        Be sure you are able to compile OpenCPN including building package

+        Eventually read and follow instructions:

         opencpn.org manual/Developer manual/Developer guide/Compliling on Windows
         compile OpenCPN

         ** do not forget to copy opecpn.lib from OpenCPN\build\release\opencpn.lib
            to  navdata_pi\build

         then compile navdata_pi and eventually build package

 ** Linux(Ubuntu and derived)

     perequisites

-        the same as to compile OpenCPN
+        the same as to compile OpenCPN.
         Eventually read and follow instructions:
         opencpn.org manual/ Developer manual/ Developer guide/ Compliling on Linux